Flower Mound High School: History

 Flower Mound High School was built to relieve pressure from Edward S. Marcus High School and Lewisville High School.
 Plans were set for a 280000 sqft campus, including two gymnasiums, a cafetorium, an auditorium, a band hall, a football field, tennis courts, and three parking lots.
 To accommodate additional students, a previously unplanned wing containing 45 additional classrooms was completed in time for the 2000–2001 school year.

 108 staff members, led by principal Norman Reuther, taught the first student body of 986 freshman and sophomores.
-The school was recognized as exemplary in the charter year.
+The school was recognized as "exemplary" in the charter year by the TEA.
 In the school's second year, varsity sports were introduced and the student body grew to include grades nine through eleven.

 In 2000, Kansas State University threatened legal action against FMHS for an alleged copyright violation on the Jaguar logo.
-Rather than pay a licensing fee to KSU, as some schools in Texas were then doing, Reuther ordered a re-design of the logo, to avoid the 8% merchandise commission.
+Rather than pay a licensing fee to KSU, as some schools in Texas were then doing, Reuther ordered a redesign of the logo, to avoid the 8% merchandise commission.

-Flower Mound high school has grown in student enrollment every year since its founding in 1999.

 In August 2001, Reuther welcomed the school's first senior class; the student body grew to over 2,400 students.

 Reuther left FMHS at the end of the 2003 school year.
 Assistant principal Jack Clark subsequently took over the position of principal.
-Under his leadership, the school's enrollment continued to grow (see graph, right).
+Under his leadership, the school's enrollment continued to grow.
 In the spring of 2007, Clark announced his retirement.
 Paul Moon was selected to head the school.

-In 2007, FMHS graduates earned over ten million dollars in scholarships, exceeding $14,000 per person.
-The 2008 graduating class accumulated approximately $15.5 million in scholarship money, exceeding an average of $22,000 per graduate.

 In January 2008, Moon announced that FMHS would undergo an expansion adding a third gymnasium and a second band room, to be completed in May 2009.

-In spring 2008, LISD began random drug testing of all high school students in extracurricular and co-curricular groups; 75 weekly random students from FMHS were tested that spring and 48 students per week were tested for the 2008–09 school year.
+In Spring 2008, LISD began random drug testing of all high school students in extracurricular and co-curricular groups; 75 weekly random students from FMHS were tested that spring and 48 students per week were tested for the 2008–09 school year.

-In May 2011, it was announced that Paul Moon would retire and pass the leadership to Sonya Lail.
+In May 2011, FMHS announced that Paul Moon would retire and pass the leadership to Sonya Lail.

 In 2013, the school began a project to build a new campus that would be for 9th graders only.
 The class of 2018 was the first class to use the new freshman center.
 Jeff Brown was named the principal of the separated campus.

-In 2019, it was announced that Lail would retire and pass the leadership to Chad Russell.
+In 2019, FMHS announced that Lail would retire and pass the leadership to Chad Russell.

+In January 2025, LISD filed construction plans to complete phase 2 of the 20-Year Life Cycle Maintenance and Repair project.
+This refresh is to complete maintenance, including the auxiliary gym, classrooms, and the auditorium.
+The plan alots $18 million for the total budget, with a separate $3.9 million renovation project to the concession building and press box filed.
+Work began as early as March 3, and is planned to last until October 2026.
+The maximum price for the second phase was predicted to be $965,000 over budget for a total of $20.7 million.

+In Summer 2025, FMHS completed upgrades to its stadium costing $4.2 million, funded by a 2024 bond.